jonathanhutchinson/rhinopythonscripts/README.md

 # rhinopythonscripts

-A variety of small scripted python utilities for fun.
+A variety of small scripted python utilities made for fun.